KMKfw/kmk_firmware/docs/rapidfire.md

 # RapidFire

-The RapidFire module lets a user send repeated key presses while a key is held.
+The RapidFire module lets a user send repeated key taps while a key is held.

 Some instances where this may be useful are: